Ai Accountant

 Phase 6: measurement and optimization

 Track reconciliation time, audit query turnaround, manual interventions, and exception rates.
-Gather feedback, tune categorization, and continuously improve based on data.
+Gather feedback from all user groups.
+Tune categorization rules and continuously improve based on data.

 Metrics and ROI you can expect